๐ŸŒ‹ Hiking Mt. Fuji: My Honest Review & Tips

 • You’ll need endurance to hike steep inclines for 8-10 hours over two days.

-• All trails are accessible by public transportation.
-It requires taking a train to a town near the volcano and then a mountain bus to the trailhead.
+• All trails are accessible by public transportation and are 2-3 hours away from Tokyo.
+You typically take a 1-2 hour train to a town near the volcano and then an hour-long mountain bus to the trailhead.

 • Except for the Yoshida Trail, reservations are not required.
 You can pay the entrance fee near the trailheads.